rwa96/formelsammlungen/README.md

 # formelsammlungen

-A collection of formularies I used during my Computer Science Bachelor.
+A collection of formularies I use in my current studies.